jdbi/jdbi-docs/_posts/0800-1-29-fluent_queries.md

 The first() method sets the max rows to 1, then extracts the value from just that first row of the result set.

 The iterator() method works a bit differently then first() and list().
-It returns an Interator which lazily traverses the result set, leaving them open until either the iterator is closed, or the end is reached.
+It returns an Iterator which lazily traverses the result set, leaving them open until either the iterator is closed, or the end is reached.

 {% highlight java %}
 ResultIterator<String> rs = h.createQuery("select name from something order by id")